sanjaipandian-as/Ecommerce-Follow-Along/README.md

 ## Milestone 18
 - Created an Backend endpoint for cart page
 - Written an endpoint to get products inside cart for user

+## Milestone 19 - Cart Page & Quantity Control

+- Created a cart page that displays products with + and - buttons to control quantity.
+- Implemented backend endpoints to increase or decrease product quantity dynamically.
+- Synced frontend and backend for smooth cart updates.

+## Milestone 20 - Profile Page & User Data

+- Built a profile page to display user photo, name, email, and addresses.
+- Created a backend endpoint to fetch user data using email.
+- Added "Add address" button and conditional message if no address is found.

+## Milestone 21 - Address Form Page

+- Created a frontend form to collect address details like country, city, zip code, etc.
+- Used state to store form inputs.
+- Linked the "Add address" button from profile page to this address form.

+## Milestone 22 - Save Address to DB

+- Created a backend endpoint to receive address data from the frontend.
+- Stored the received address inside the user's address array in the database.

+## Milestone 23 - Select Address & Place Order

+- Added a "Place Order" button in the cart page that navigates to the select address page.
+- Created a select address page that displays all available addresses and allows the user to choose a delivery address.
+- Developed a backend endpoint to fetch all addresses of the user.
+- Created Mongoose schema for storing order details.

+## Milestone 24 - Order Confirmation Page

+- Created an order confirmation page displaying the list of ordered products.
+- Showed the selected delivery address and total cart value.
+- Added a "Place Order" button at the bottom to confirm the order.

+## Milestone 25 - Backend Endpoint for Placing Order

+- Created a backend endpoint to place an order by receiving product, user, and address details.
+- Retrieved user information using email and stored the order details in the MongoDB order collection using the order schema.
+- Ensured each product order is unique, even with the same address.

+## Milestone 26 - Backend Endpoint to Retrieve User Orders

+- Created a backend endpoint to retrieve all orders for a specific user.
+- Used the user's email to fetch their user ID and retrieved all their orders from the database.
+- Sent the user's order details in the response.

+## Milestone 27 - Frontend Page for My Orders

+- Created a "My Orders" page to display all user orders.
+- Sent a GET request to the /my-orders endpoint, passing the user's email to retrieve their orders.
+- Displayed the user's orders on the page and added a "My Orders" link to the navbar for easy navigation.

+## Milestone 28 - Cancel Order Feature

+- Added a "Cancel Order" button for each order in the "My Orders" page.
+- The button is hidden if the order is already canceled.
+- Created a backend endpoint to handle order cancellation.
+- The endpoint receives the order-id, updates the order status to "canceled", and saves the changes.

+## Milestone 29 - PayPal Integration (Frontend)

+- Created radio buttons for payment options: COD (Cash on Delivery) and Online Payment.
+- On selecting Online Payment, PayPal payment buttons are displayed.
+- Integrated the PayPal API by creating a PayPal sandbox account.
+- Copied the UserID and ClientID from PayPal for future integration in the next milestone.